Financing property in Costa Rica–What are the options?

-Canadians actually have it the best.
+Canadians have always had it good.
 Canada did not experience the same recession as its southern neighbors for the simple fact that they have always followed proper lending practices.
 You must have a good credit rating, a solid verifiable income and put down a minimum of 30% to even obtain a loan in Canada.
 Obviously, the USA should have been following these same rules.
 But when you give home loans to Burger King Employees, with no money down, we should have known we were destined to fail.
-Due to their diligence, the Canadian market is still quite strong and most homeowners have a tremendous amount of equity in their homes.
+Due to their diligence, the Canadian market has stayed quite strong and most homeowners have a tremendous amount of equity in their homes.
 So most of my buyers from the Great White North, just walk into their local Scotia Bank back home and apply for a simple Equity Line of Credit.
 With the current interest rates as low as they are, this makes tremendous sense, so the majority of my Canadian buyers use the value in their personal home, to purchase their second home or future retirement property.
 With the USA real estate market going absolutely bonkers, there is now, also, a ton of equity in most American’s homes as well.
 So most of my clients now, just take out a HELOC and pay cash here in paradise.
 The interest rates are so favorable right now.
 That is one of the simplest ways to work around financing property in Costa Rica.